llorllale/llorllale.github.io/_posts/2022-12-07-k8s-kubeproxy.md

 [^5]: In reality, Kubernetes does this in a more efficient way by configuring IP routes for IP _ranges_ (segments) instead of specific addresses.
 You can verify IP routes on a host with `ip route list`.
 In my case, I could see that Kubernetes has routed `10.244.1.0/24` via `172.18.0.4` (our "server" host) and `10.244.2.0/24` via `172.18.0.3` (a third node not relevant to our discussion).
 [^6]: Note that `kube-proxy` is itself not actually in the request path (_data plane_).
 [^7]: Don't worry too much: the changes done so far are not persistent across system restarts.
+[^8]: As described by Eli's [article](https://eli.thegreenplace.net/2021/plugins-in-go/) and the opposite of the `kubelet`->`CRI` integration. `containerd`'s CRI service is a plugin that is registered [here](https://github.com/containerd/containerd/blob/b27ef6f1694aace5676306028477b12c57b84fd8/pkg/cri/cri.go#L40-L54).
+[^9]: At the moment the CNI's scope is limited to network-related configurations during creation and deletion of a pod.
+The [README](https://github.com/containernetworking/cni#what-might-cni-do-in-the-future) notes that future extensions could be possible to enable dynamic scenarios such as [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) ([cilium](https://github.com/cilium/cilium) already supports network policies).
+[^10]: Yet another way to implement a plugin architecture.